 We provide services to all humans from ages 5 to 105; offering individual, couples, and group therapy sessions.

 At Resilient Mind, “We CARE” is our motto and represents the top 5 values we strive to embody through our work.

 Wellness – encouraging and cultivating mental, emotional, and physical well-being

 Collaboration – integrating unique perspectives to find a better way

 Responsibility – playing our part, owning our mistakes, and committing to doing better

 Empathy – bringing compassionate understanding to all our interactions

 To create a world where mental health is stigma-free and therapy is for everybody.

 Imagine a world where everyone can fully and freely express their emotions.
 Vulnerability is no longer seen as a weakness but as a strength.
-You can cry when you need to not when it’s convenient.
 You can tell someone you go to therapy without being asked “what’s wrong with you?”
 Not only is formal therapy embraced but our everyday relationships are becoming increasingly therapeutic.
 Mental health issues begin to decline because the culture we live in is less detrimental and more conducive to good mental health.
 This is the world we strive to create.